oasisprotocol/old-docs/src/overview.md

 #### Is Oasis a unique platform or built on top of Ethereum?

-Oasis is a unique Layer 1 platform and is not built on top of Ethereum or any other protocol.
+Oasis is a unique Layer 1 platform and is not built on top of Ethereum.

-To learn more about our platform read our [white paper](https://oasisprotocol.org/whitepapers)!
+To learn more about our platform read our [white paper](https://oasisprotocol.org/papers)!

 #### How does this compare to a private blockchain like Hyperledger?